dsomleff/react-camp/README.md

 ## Tech Stack
  - **Languages**: JavaScript, HTML, SCSS
- - **Tools**: NPM, Yarn, React, ReactDOM, React-Modal, React-Router, Babel, Webpack, Redux, Normalize.css, Moment.js, Airbnb/react-dates, Redux Dev Tools, Jest, react-test-renderer
+ - **Tools**: NPM, Yarn, React, ReactDOM, React-Modal, React-Router, Babel, Webpack, Redux, Normalize.css, Moment.js, Airbnb/react-dates, Redux Dev Tools, Jest, Enzyme, enzyme-to-json
 \
-***Notice:*** *At the time of this repo was created, react-dates provides some warning in console for React v17\* and library dev team do not provide any solution*.
+***Notice:*** *At the time of this repo was created, react-dates provides some warning in console for React v17\* and library dev team do not provide any solution.*
+\
+*Also official Enzyme version for React 17 was not released at the time this repo was created. [@wojtekmaj/enzyme-adapter-react-17](https://www.npmjs.com/package/@wojtekmaj/enzyme-adapter-react-17) was used instead.*

 ## Scripts for Global Modules
 for compile Indecision App